How to download and install AutoHotkey

 - Download AutoHotkey at autohotkey.com/download.

 - When the download is complete, run the installer.
-The UAC prompt will ask for permission to install it.
+The UAC prompt asks for permission to install it.
 Choose Yes.

 - The installer gives you the option of Custom Installation or Express Installation.
 If you want to view all your installation options, you can choose Custom Installation.
 Otherwise, it's okay to choose Express Installation.